 The cluster of oil and gas fields is owned and operated by Anasuria Operating Company (AOC), a 50:50 joint venture (JV) between Hibiscus and Ping Petroleum.
-The JV acquired the project from Shell UK, Shell EP Offshore Ventures, and Esso Exploration and Production UK (ESSO) in March 2016.
+The JV acquired the project from Shell UK, Shell EP Offshore Ventures and Esso Exploration and Production UK (ESSO) in March 2016.

 Production from the cluster had commenced in 1996 following the installation of the FPSO that year.
 The water depth within the project site is approximately 94m.

-The main reservoir within the Anasuria Cluster is the Upper Jurassic Fulmar formation, followed by the Triassic Skagerrak formation, the Palaeocene Forties formation and the Upper Jurassic Heather formation sandstones.
+The main reservoir within the Anasuria Cluster is the Upper Jurassic Fulmar Formation, followed by the Triassic Skagerrak Formation, the Palaeocene Forties Formation and the Upper Jurassic Heather Formation sandstones.

-AOC plans to extend the production life of the area by an additional 20 years through workovers, infill drilling activities, upgrade of existing water injection facilities, installation of new water injection facilities, and tie-in with neighbouring facilities including the Kite field, which was discovered in 1993.
+AOC plans to extend the production life of the area by an additional 20 years through workovers, infill drilling activities, upgrade of existing water injection facilities, installation of new water injection facilities and tie-in with neighbouring facilities, including the Kite field, which was discovered in 1993.

-The Cook oil and gas field, the northernmost field within the cluster, is located in Block 21/20a.
+As northernmost field within the cluster, the Cook oil and gas field is located at Block 21/20a.
 It was discovered in 1983 and started production in 2000 through a single well.

 Crude oil produced from these fields is transported by shuttle tankers, while gas is exported by the Fulmar gas pipeline to St Fergus gas terminal in Aberdeenshire.

-The vessel weighs 125,000t and is equipped with a main control room, a switchgear module, and a helideck.
+The vessel weighs 125,000t and is equipped with a main control room, a switchgear module and a helideck.

-Contractors involved with the development of the Anasuria FPSO include SBM Offshore as the main contractor, Stork Protech as the topsides engineering subcontractor, and Mitsubishi Heavy Industries as the barge subcontractor.
+Contractors involved with the development of the Anasuria FPSO include SBM Offshore as the main contractor, Stork Protech as the topsides engineering subcontractor, and Mitsubishi Heavy Industries (MHI) as the barge subcontractor.